 October 7, 1864 – The Federal steam sloop U.S.S.
-Wachusett captured famed Confederate commerce raider C.S.S.
+Wachusett captured the famed Confederate commerce raider C.S.S.
 Florida under dubious circumstances that threatened diplomatic relations with Brazil.